Games and their impact on child development

 If this is the feeling of an adult, how would it impact the mind of the child?
 Have you ever pondered over this specific question?
 Given that they are in their formative stages, this question is of utmost importance.
-This blog will suggest some of the games children can play and how would they impact the minds of children.
+To understand the importance of sports first you should try to understand the difference between sports and games and this blog will suggest some of the sports and games children can play and how would they impact the minds of children.

 Cricket is generally regarded as a gentlemen’s game.
 It came to India through the British, when they had the world in their palms.
 Earlier it was restricted and exclusive to some of the elites, but after the winning of the world cup in 1983, it became a layman’s game.
 There appeared a plethora of cricketers from obscure mohallas and streets.
 Names such as Tendulkar became household names.